 All decisions (e.g. deciding a site strategy, developing an information architecture, writing content, improving usability, etc.) should be informed by user evidence.
 If you find you are disagreeing about an aspect of your site it means you don’t have a shared understanding of how users will behave.
 We involve users in all projects to provide user evidence and ensure decision making is user focused.

 Our experience in change management consultancy means we have the understanding and skills to do this.
 Just writing a report will often fail to bring about action because individuals don’t accept the results, or there is no ‘shared understanding’ of these, or recommendations may not ‘fit’ the client context.
-A key element of our approach is to encourage all those who can influence the implementation of the research outcomes to attend at least some of the research and a discussion facilitated by Web Usability.
+A key element of our approach is to encourage all those who can influence the implementation of the research outcomes to actively observe at least some of the research and take part in a discussion facilitated by Web Usability.
 This discussion facilitates the process of ‘sense-making’ enabling the development team to take ownership of the research results, develop a collective view of the issues to be addressed, agree the appropriate actions that can be implemented by the client, and speed the process from research to action.

 We are not encumbered by concerns or other commitments involved in the construction of web sites, and we don’t have a rigid solution based on a proprietary design approach or software.
 We provide objective, unbiased and user based assessments of the effectiveness of web sites and recommendations tailored to specific client situations.